clearlinux/clear-linux-documentation/source/clear-linux/guides/network/ipxe-install.rst

    .. note::

-      Create a separate `nginx` configuration file to serve network-bootable images on a non-standard port number.
-This action saves existing `nginx` configurations.
+      Create a separate nginx configuration file to serve network-bootable images on a non-standard port number.
+This action saves existing nginx configurations.

 #.
-Start `nginx` and enable the startup on boot option.
+Start nginx and enable the startup on boot option.

    .. code-block:: bash

       sudo systemctl start nginx
       sudo systemctl enable nginx

 #.
-The `pxe-server` bundle contains a lightweight DNS server which
+The :command:`pxe-server` bundle contains a lightweight DNS server which
    conflicts with the DNS stub listener provided in `systemd-resolved`.
    Disable the DNS stub listener and temporarily stop `systemd-resolved`.